MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_fileprofile_settings.md

 **Returns**: Info about application that is consuming the SDK

-### GetSkipTelemetryInit function
-Gets if telemetry initialization should be skipped or not.

-**Returns**: If telemetry initialization should be skipped or not

-### SetSkipTelemetryInit function
-Disables telemetry initialization.
-This method is not typically called by client applications, rather it is used by File SDK to prevent duplicate initialization

 ### SetNewFeaturesDisabled function
 Disables new features.
 For applications that don't want to try new features